 - In Gargoyles, Xanatos tends to cut out the middle-man and have most of his weapons made of iron composites, just in case.
 Oberon may be a Physical God but even he takes major damage from anything forged from iron.
 At one (slightly depowered to impress his wife) point he is brought to his knees by Elisa Maza ringing an iron bell.
 In later episode he's toying with the main cast but finally decides to fight for real when someone impales him on a home-made harpoon gun.

-- Cowboy Bebop: once featured a Creepy Child that was really a boy that stopped aging and gained ageless immortality from a weird cosmic event.
-A stone made during the incident was the only thing that could kill him and Jet and Spike carved it into a bullet to use it.
+- Cowboy Bebop once featured a Creepy Child named Wen that is really a boy that stopped aging and gained ageless immortality from the Lunar Astral Gate accident (which bombarded Earth with debris, killing most of its population and rendering it virtually uninhabitable).
+A stone from the incident is the only thing that can kill him, and Jet and Spike carve it into a bullet to use it.

 - In One Piece, Devil Fruit users are all weak to submersion in water, and Sea-Prism Stone is a rock that causes people touched by it to suffer the same effect as being submerged.
 Usually, it's used in handcuffs, restraints, and cages, but the marine Smoker walks around with a weapon tipped with the stuff despite being a Devil Fruit user himself.